tc39/notes/meetings/2016-09/sept-29.md

 AK: Other evidence from the wild about demand?
 Is there a widely used library for this?

-LBR: When working on Test262 tests, we needed many tests for the constructor taking iterables of iterables.
+LEO: When working on Test262 tests, we needed many tests for the constructor taking iterables of iterables.

 JH: Any polymorphism involved?